tom-howard/ros/docs/others/amr31001/lab1.md

 1. First, identify the robot that you have been provided with.
 Robots are named as follows:

     ```txt
-    dia-waffleNUM
+    dia-waffleX
     ```
-    ... where `NUM` is a unique *'Robot Number'* (a number between 1 and 50).
+    ... where `X` is a unique *'Robot Number'* (a number between 1 and 50).
 Check the label printed on top of the robot to find out which one you have!

-1. Open up a terminal instance on the laptop, either by using the `Ctrl+Alt+T` keyboard shortcut, or by clicking the Terminal App icon in the favourites bar on the left-hand side of the desktop:
+1. Open up a terminal instance on the laptop, either by pressing the ++ctrl+alt+t++ buttons on your keyboard all at the same time, or by clicking the Terminal App icon in the favourites bar on the left-hand side of the desktop:

     <figure markdown>
       ![](../../images/laptops/bash_terminal_icon.svg?width=60px)
     </figure>

-    (we'll refer to this as **TERMINAL 1**).
+    We'll refer to this terminal as **TERMINAL 1**.

-1. In the terminal type the following command to *pair* the laptop and robot, so that they can work together:
+1. In **TERMINAL 1** type the following command to *pair* the laptop and robot, so that they can work together:

     ***

     **TERMINAL 1:**
     ```bash
-    waffle NUM pair
+    waffle X pair
     ```
-    Replacing `NUM` with the number of the robot that you have been provided with.
+    Replacing `X` with the number of the robot that you have been provided with.

     ***